 Big-O Notation

-Big-O notation shows the speed of an algorithm at a large scale in the worst-case scenario using fuzzy estimates.
-If you are looking for an item in a list and the item is the last element in the list, then the Big-O notation will be how long it takes to find that.
+Big-O notation shows the time and space complexity of an algorithm at a large scale in the worst-case scenario.
+If you are looking for an item in a list, then the Big-O notation will always assume the item is the last one in the list, and be how much time and space it takes to find that.

 Common Notations